alangnt/moody-bot/README.md

 # 🌤️ Moody – Your Weather-Based Mood Companion

 Moody is a modern, minimalist, and playful web app that reacts to your local weather and delivers personalized mood-boosting content.
-Whether you're facing a cloudy afternoon or a chilly morning, Moody generates motivational messages, GIFs, and song suggestions to brighten your day.
+Whether you're facing a cloudy afternoon or a chilly morning, Moody generates motivational messages, and song suggestions to brighten your day.

 ---